SiddhaK17/nato-alphabet-transcriber/README.md

 ✔️ **This structured interaction flow ensures:**
 - Clear and concise transcription for valid input.
 - Robust error handling and immediate feedback for invalid input.
-- Case-insensitive processing for user convenience.
+- Case insensitive processing for user convenience.
 - Stability even with edge cases like empty or single-character input.

 ---